 Beyond the classroom, Music thrives in all its fullness through a number of extra-curricular musical ensembles, choirs and clubs.
 We encourage children of all abilities to aspire to become excellent musicians and performers, work collaboratively, make good progress and develop a wide and varied repertoire.

 Our children perform regularly within our local community and at our Parish church and participate in borough and nation-wide music projects throughout the year.
 As well as the strong links with the wider-community, our children enjoy participating in our school assemblies, concerts and seasonal performances throughout the year which give them an opportunity to showcase their many talents and accomplishments.

-BBC Schools Music, www.sfskids.org and ABRSM Classical 100 may be accessed at home to support our learning in Music.
+BBC Schools Music and ABRSM Classical 100 may be accessed at home to support our learning in Music.
 For Mac users, Garageband is used to facilitate some of our compositional projects.
-It may be fun to explore the follow apps that we have installed on our iPads at school: Paint Melody, Music Sparkle, Noteworks, and DJ Mixer.
+Chrome Music Lab, Patatap and Dicadmusic are all fun, educational music websites that pupils can access from home.